preston/bibler-server/README.md

 # Bibler

-A RESTful web service for common English translations of the Christian bible.
+A RESTful web service API for common English translations of the Christian bible.
+Built with Rails 6.

 # Developer Quick Start

-Bibler is a Rails app for the Ruby 2.2+ compatible runtimes, built with AngularJS and Twitter Bootstrap.
+Bibler is a full API and search service for the Ruby 2.7+ compatible runtimes.

 	bundle install # Install ruby dependencies.
 	cp config/sitemap.rb.sample config/sitemap.rb # Set your production URL